Bernard Law, Former Archbishop Of Boston, Dies In Rome At 86

 It was a shattering fall from grace.

-"This was a man who came to Boston with great promise and hope, and people were talking about him being the first American pope," recalls attorney Eric MacLeish, who represented hundreds of clergy abuse victims, and made the once-venerated and powerful Cardinal squirm through days of depositions.
+"This was a man who came to Boston with great promise and hope, and people were talking about him being the first American pope," recalls attorney Eric MacLeish, who represented hundreds of clergy abuse victims and made the once-venerated and powerful cardinal squirm through days of depositions.

 "He ended up in disgrace," MacLeish said.

-Law also left behind parishioners in a crisis of faith, and a Church in financial crisis.
+Law also left behind parishioners in a crisis of faith, and a church in financial crisis.
 The archdiocese would ultimately sell some of its most valuable real estate, including the cardinal's residence, to pay about $85 million in settlements to more than 500 victims.

 In 2003, Massachusetts Attorney General Thomas Reilly issued a scathing report saying "the mistreatment of children was so massive and so prolonged that it borders on the unbelievable."
 The report estimated that nearly 800 children had been abused by at least 237 priests over a period of six decades.